uyuni-project/tetra/README.md

 OBS users: note that the output/ directory created by gjp can be submitted or used as OBS project.
 Feel free to replace it with a symlink pointing at your home OBS project, or use symlinks from your OBS project to its contents.

+#### Quicker workflow

+`gjp` also has a `generate-all` subcommand that will generate everything in one step.
+Thus, for Maven-based projects, the minimal workflow is:

+    cd src
+    mkdir <package_name>
+    cd <package_name>
+    wget <sources>
+    ...
+    gjp dry-run
+    gjp mvn package
+    gjp finish
+    gjp generate-all

 #### Ant packages

 Building Ant packages is not really different from Maven ones, as `gjp ant` will operate exactly like `gjp mvn`.